-As a Company led by women for women, we remain steadfast in our commitment to promoting diversity and inclusion among our entire work force.
-Women make up nearly 70% of our senior leadership team, and Chico's FAS was named to Seramount's 2021 Top 75 Companies for Executive Women list, the most definitive list of top workplaces for women who want to advance through the corporate ranks, celebrating companies that champion women's advancement, with a focus on succession planning, profit-and-loss role, gender pay parity, support programs and work-life balance programs.
-We also are pleased to have been named one of the Best Employers for Diversity and Human Rights and one of America's Best Employers for Women by Forbes Magazine in 2021.
-These recognitions are a testament to our focus on creating an inclusive environment that celebrates individuality and innovation.
+As a Company led by women for women, we are dedicated to creating, sustaining and celebrating an environment of diversity, equity and inclusion among our entire work force.
+We promote and cultivate strong female leadership across our organization, and women comprise 70% of our senior management team.
+We are proud that Chico's FAS was once again named to Seramount's List of Top Companies for Executive Women, a list of top workplaces for women who want to advance through the corporate ranks.
+This list recognizes companies that champion women's advancement, with a focus on succession planning, profit-and-loss roles, gender pay parity, support programs and flexibility programs.
+We also are delighted to have been included as a Forbes Best Employer for Women and a Forbes Best Employer for Diversity in 2022.

-With 50% of the Chico's FAS Board of Directors comprised of women, we are especially proud to have been recognized as a gender-balanced board by 50/50 Women on BoardsTM, a leading global education and advocacy campaign driving the movement toward gender balance and diversity on corporate boards.
-As of December 31, 2021, our Company was one of only 8% of the Russell 3000 Index companies with a gender-balanced board.
+We are very pleased to have been recognized in 2022 as a gender-balanced board by 50/50 Women on Boards[TM], a leading global education and advocacy campaign driving the movement toward gender balance and diversity on corporate boards.
+As of December 31, 2022, with 56% of the Chico's FAS Board of Directors comprised of women, our Company was one of only 11% of the Russell 3000 Index companies with a gender-balanced board.